jonnybluesman/MIMAMO-Net/README.md

 ![alt text](model.png "Architecture of the model.")

-This repository is a fork of Didan Deng's original project, which can be found [here](https://github.com/wtomin/MIMAMO-Net) and is based on the following paper.
+This work is a fork of Didan Deng's original project, which can be found [here](https://github.com/wtomin/MIMAMO-Net) and is based on the following paper.

 >Deng, Didan, et al. "MIMAMO Net: Integrating Micro-and Macro-motion for Video Emotion Recognition."
 Proceedings of the AAAI Conference on Artificial Intelligence.
 Vol. 34.
 No. 03.
 2020.

 ***

 ## Setup
-First of all, you need to install and configure [OpenFace](https://github.com/TadasBaltrusaitis/OpenFace), which may be painful, although there is plenty of documentation (see the official repository of the project, or check the `docs/` folder).
+First of all, you need to install and configure [OpenFace](https://github.com/TadasBaltrusaitis/OpenFace), which may be painful if you want to compile everything, although there is plenty of documentation online (see the official repository of the project, or check the `docs/` folder).
+Also, a docker image is available from [the docker hub](https://hub.docker.com/r/algebr/openface/), with everything ready to use, although you will not be able to run everything within that container, as it is based on Ubuntu 14 ( the required version of pytorch and cuda for MIMAMO-Net will not like it).

-Next assuming that you have a conda system, you can run the `setup.sh` script:
+Next, assuming that you have a conda system, you can run the `setup.sh` script:
 ```
 bash setup.sh
 ```
-This will create a conda environment based on the `.yml` specifications, download and setup the missing repositories and download the checkpoints of the models.
+This will create a conda environment based on the `.yml` specifications, download and setup the missing repositories, and download the checkpoints of the models (also for transfer learning).
+If you encouter any errors during this step, we recommend going through the bash file and run everything line by line.

 ## Usage
-There are 2 ways to use MIMAMO-Net for inference: via python (with more granular control over the parameters and the execution modes); via the simple `run.sh` bash script (which only requires 2 parameters, and runs as a daemon).
+There are 2 ways to use MIMAMO-Net for inference: via python (more granular control over the possible parameters and the execution modes); via the simple `run.sh` bash script (which only requires 2 parameters, and can be customised in order to be used for production).

 The former option is provided in `api/main.py`, with the following arguments.